2DegreesInvesting/tiltIndicator/README.md

 coverage](https://codecov.io/gh/2DegreesInvesting/tiltIndicator/branch/main/graph/badge.svg)](https://app.codecov.io/gh/2DegreesInvesting/tiltIndicator?branch=main)
 <!-- badges: end -->

-The goal of tiltIndicator is to help you calculate each TILT indicator.
+The goal of tiltIndicator is to help you develop each TILT indicator.

 This repository hosts only public code and may only show only fake data.